ncatlab/nlab-content/pages/618.md

 * For $X$ a [[topological space]] and $Op(X)$ its [[category of open subsets]], the collection of [[open cover]]s is a subcanonical coverage on $Op(X)$.
 I.e. a covering family on an open subset $U \subset X$ is a collection of further open subsets $\{U_i \subset X\}$ such that their union (in $X$) is $U$: $\cup_i U_i = U$.

   This is the standard choice of coverage on $Op(X)$.
-Sheaves for this coverage are the usual notion of sheaf on a topologcal space.
+Sheaves for this coverage are the usual notion of sheaf on a topological space.

   A **[[basis for the topology]]** on $X$ is also a coverage on $X$, generating the same Grothendieck topology but in general not being closed under pullbacks (which in $Op(X)$ is intersection of open subsets).
 Notice that thence a basis for a topology on $X$ is not what is called a [[basis for a Grothendieck topology]] on $Op(X)$.